 When you take your car to your mechanic, for instance, it’s because you don’t know what’s wrong, much less what to do about it.

 You rely on the mechanic’s years of experience to identify the problem and the solution.

 In the meantime, you worry about what the “fix” is going to cost.

 This, advisors, is how your prospect feels.

 To grow revenue, a financial planner must build his or her client base.

 While much has changed in the direct marketing world over the years, one thing has not.
 The most effective way to engage people is to get in front of as many of them as possible.

-And the ideal way to do that is to host social dinner seminars and educational workshops.
+And the ideal way to do that is to host social dinner events and educational workshops.